lgp171188/xpens/README.md

      ```settings_template.py``` or any new models added, you will have to run
      ```bin/django syncdb``` to update the database, after doing the previous
      step.
-   - Since Xpens is in active development, there might be database breakages when upgrading between versions from Git since there is no migration framework used.
-So you will have to manually make the database schema changes to be able to run Xpens without any errors.
-Migration will be implemented after Django 1.7 is released since it has in-built migration.
+   - Since Xpens is in active development, there might be changes to the database schema  when upgrading between versions from Git.
+So do run
+     ```bin/django migrate``` to apply the database migrations before trying to
+     run or deploy Xpens.

 Contributing